thegetty/quire-docs/CONTRIBUTING.md

 4. Go to [http://localhost:1313](http://localhost:1313) to preview the project as you work on it.

 **Make Commits in GitHub Desktop**
-1. At the bottom left, _above_ where it says “Description“, write a short and meaningful name for your commit.
+1. At the bottom left, _above_ where it says “Description“, write a short and meaningful name for your commit in the present imperative tense.
+For example: "fix typo" or "write new text".
 You have the option to include a description as well.
 2. Press the blue button that says, “Commit to [branch name].”

 **Push Changes in GitHub**